Gratuity Dilemma: Should We Count 5.5 or 5.8 Years for an Employee's Service?

 rakesh-rakesh

-Hi Anybody, One of our employees's service was completed 5.5 years after that, he was admitted to hospital for ESI leave now he is unable to work continue, due to his health condition.
-Now, the point is how many years shall be calculated for gratuity, whether 5.5 years or 5.8 if 5.8 years, to calculate 6 years or 5 years only?
-Kindly suggest anybody
+Hi Anybody, One of our employees' service was completed 5.5 years ago.
+Subsequently, he was admitted to the hospital for ESI leave, and now he is unable to continue working due to his health condition.
+The question at hand is how many years should be calculated for gratuity: 5.5 years or 5.8 years?
+If it is 5.8 years, should we calculate it as 6 years or 5 years only?
+Your suggestions are appreciated.
+Kindly advise.
+Thank you.

 A_P

-For calculations, the years are rounded of!
-Even if it is 5.5 or 5.8, for calculations they will be rounded off to 6 years!
+For calculations, the years are rounded off!
+Even if it is 5.5 or 5.8, for calculations, they will be rounded off to 6 years!

 karthickeyan-kaliyamoorthy